 Philosophy students and staff are warmly invited to join the Race and Philosophy Reading Group.
-We will meet on Teams on Friday afternoons, 4-5.15 pm, starting on 15 January 2021.
-The readings will address questions about race from a variety of perspectives.
-We will consider race as a focus for research in ontology, epistemology, phenomenology, existentialism, ethics, political philosophy, aesthetics and the history of philosophy, and also as an important focus of concern for activism, education, and the practice of philosophy.
+We will once again meet on Teams on Friday afternoons, 4-5.15 pm, starting on 15 October 2021.
+The readings will address questions about race from a variety of perspectives, taking intersectionality - the intersections of race with other categories and concerns - as a theme.
+Philosophical research and thinking on race includes work in ontology, epistemology, phenomenology, existentialism, ethics, political philosophy, aesthetics and the history of philosophy.
+Race is also an important focus of concern for activism, education, and the practice of philosophy.
 We hope the readings will be jumping-off points for discussion of issues, events, experiences, and projects of significance to participants.

 The group is intended to be a serious but friendly and supportive gathering.
 Please show respect for and courtesy toward participants.
-We would like to have volunteers each week to (1) give a very brief introduction to one of the readings, raising a topic or question for discussion, and (2) moderate the session (to keep track of who has a comment, to make sure people are heard, and so forth).
-We will ask for volunteers at the Week 1 meeting, but if you know you are interested in having one of those roles, please feel free to contact Eileen John on e-mail to volunteer (email@example.com).
+It is helpful to have a volunteer or two each week to (1) give a very brief introduction to the reading, raising a topic or question for discussion, and (2) moderate the session (to keep track of who has a comment, to make sure people are heard, and so forth).
+If you would like to have one of those roles in a given week, please contact Eileen John to volunteer (email@example.com).

 Michael O. Hardimon (2017).
 Rethinking Race: The Case for Deflationary Realism.
 Harvard University Press.

 Naomi Zack (2003).
 ‘Philosophy and Racial Paradigms’, in A Companion to African-American Philosophy, eds.
 Tommy Lott and John Pittman.
 Wiley. pp. 239-53.

 [Further reading: see a summary essay of Hardimon's position: Michael O. Hardimon (2017).
 Minimalist Biological Race, in The Oxford Handbook of Philosophy and Race, ed.
 Naomi Zack.]